 Things To Look For In A Therapist

 In the right therapy, you’ll find there is someone who just might understand.
-And, it will be a relief not to carry your secret alone.
-And especially, not continue to suffer all the ways it has hurt you.
+And, it will be a relief not to have to carry your secret alone.
+And especially, you won’t continue to suffer all the ways the sexual abuse has hurt you.

 There is someone who can reach inside your pain.
 You don’t need to live with secrets and walls, in shame, numb or scared.
 As you begin to trust and open up, your world will be lighter.